 In Ireland, public reporting of biannual hand hygiene compliance audit data from acute hospitals commenced in 2011.
 Each hospital must have a minimum of two trained lead hand hygiene auditors.
 Lead hand hygiene auditors can train local auditors using the National Standard Operating Procedure Manual.
-Lead hand hygiene auditors are trained by HPSC, and after having passed an inter-rater reliability test must undertake a minimum of two hand hygiene audits per year.
-Local hand hygiene auditors cannot train others to become hand hygiene auditors.
+Lead hand hygiene auditors are trained by HPSC, and after having passed an inter-rater reliability test must undertake a minimum of two hand hygiene auditors.
 Healthcare workers (HCWs) are observed for their compliance against the '5 moments of hand hygiene' by trained auditors using the WHO methodology for hand hygiene audits.
 Each hospital is required to measure HCW compliance against 30 hand hygiene opportunities for each of seven randomly-selected wards, resulting in a maximum of 210 opportunities per hospital per period.
-For practical reasons, in very low activity areas, the number of observed opportunities as low as 25 were accepted.
+For practical reasons, in very low activity wards, number of observed opportunities as low as 25 were accepted.